 Gas Phase Cylinders

-Cylinders are, of course, the workhorses of the gas supply industry.
+Cylinders are, of course, the gas supply options that represent the workhorses of the gas supply industry.
 Cylinders nearly always are intended to dispense gas phase product (either from gas phase contents or from the headspace above liquefied contents).

 The typical gas cylinder is made from carbon steel.
 Some are made of stainless steel; some of aluminum.
 Cylinders used for corrosive gases are often passivated to reduce the reactivity of the inside walls of the cylinder.